The case for a minute-long merger-driven gamma-ray burst from fast-cooling synchrotron emission: Methods

 We compare the broad properties of GRB 211211A with the sample of EE GRBs with redshifts from \cite{Gompertz20}, which we update to include EE GRB 211227A \citep{Lu22}.
 We note that \cite{Yang22} found GRB 211211A to be spectrally harder than previous EE GRBs during both the IPC and EE phases, though their Band function and cutoff power-law model fits do not capture all of the complex evolution presented here.
-GRB 211211A has both the shortest $t_{90}$ and highest $E_{\rm iso}$ of the known EE sample (Supplementary Table~\ref{tab:EE}).
+GRB 211211A has both the shortest $t_{90}$ and highest $E_{\rm iso}$ of the known EE sample (Supplementary Table 1).
 070714B has a shorter $t_{90}$ in the rest-frame and a comparable $E_{\rm iso}$, though accounting for redshift in the durations of GRBs has been shown to not be straightforward \cite{Littlejohns13}.
-Despite the diversity in $\gamma$-rays, the X-ray profile of EE is highly similar across all known events (Extended Data Figure~\ref{fig:xrays_lcs}).
+Despite the diversity in $\gamma$-rays, the X-ray profile of EE is highly similar across all known events (Figure~\ref{fig:xrays_lcs}).

 The sample of merger-driven GRBs investigated by \cite{Ravasio19} present a single power-law below the $\nu F_{\nu}$ peak, characterized by a hard photon index that is consistent with the expected 2/3 power-law below $\nu_c$ (if in fast cooling) or $\nu_m$ (if in slow cooling).
-GRB 211211A is the first merger-driven GRB in which \emph{both} synchrotron breaks have been distinctively identified and tracked in detail, demonstrating that the cooling of electrons via synchrotron processes occurs in merger-driven GRBs.
+In GRB 211211A, \emph{both} synchrotron breaks have been distinctively identified and tracked in detail, demonstrating that the cooling of electrons via synchrotron processes occurs in merger-driven GRBs.
 Conversely, the discovery of a power-law segment with photon index 3/2 between $\nu_c$ and $\nu_m$ in GRB 211211A is consistent with previous findings for collapsar GRBs, in addition to its long duration.

 The $E_p$ measured in GRB 211211A is towards the higher end of the distribution found for the merger-driven GRBs in \cite{Ravasio19}, where the value of $E_p = 2411.3 \pm 602.0$ measured between 0 -- 2\,s would rank 2/11 (between $E_p = 2892.0^{+299.0}_{-205.0}$\,keV for GRB 120624A and $E_p = 1576.0^{+67.3}_{-67.1}$\,keV for GRB 090227B).
 This is also higher than the collapsar-driven sample.
 However, collapsar GRBs display a higher $E_b$ on average by a factor of several.
 In the extremely bright collapsar GRB 160625B, $E_p$ reached as high as $E_p = 6596.0^{+1220.0}_{-1400.0}$\,keV and $E_b = 196.7^{+31.2}_{-26.3}$\,keV at the peak of the main emission episode \citep{Ravasio19}.
 There is therefore no particular trend between our 2SBPL fit results for GRB 211211A and those given in the literature for collapsar- and merger-driven GRBs \citep{Ravasio18,Ravasio19}.